keelerh/demo-radicle/README.md

 # Building debuggable servers in Go

-Example code from talk at SREcon 2018.
+Example code from talk at SREcon EMEA 2018.